Skip to contents

 # Calculate intervals along the full dataset, based on calculated mean

-#> tract town value midpt sd z brk
+#> level county name sex value midpt sd z brk

 # Calculate intervals for each of the three indicators in the `question` column.